Did your mailing address change this year?

 - If you have your previous year’s NOA number, you can update your mailing address when you NETFILE your return*

-*In H&R Block’s tax software, you’ll be asked to enter your 2019 or 2020 Revenu Québec NOA number in the Notice number field when you NETFILE your Québec return.
-You’ll see this field if you indicated, on the Your mailing address page (under the ABOUT YOU icon on the PREPARE tab), that your mailing address changed during the year.
+*In H&R Block’s tax software, you’ll be asked to enter your 2020 or 2021 Revenu Québec NOA number in the Notice number field when you NETFILE your Québec return.
+You’ll see this field if you indicated, on the Mailing address page (under Get Started tab, then below the About You heading), that your mailing address changed during the year.

 Note: If, on your return, you indicate that your mailing address changed during the year but you don’t enter your NOA number, Revenu Québec will use the old mailing address they have on file for you.